gbattocletti/gbattocletti/README.md

 ### Hi there 👋
 Welcome to my GitHub.
-I am a Mechatronic Engineer with some background in automation, embedded systems and Artificial Intelligence.
-Here you can find some projects done during my university career, plus some side project I do with my friends.
+I am a PhD student in learning-based control for multi-agent systems with a background in automation, robotics and control.
+Here you can find projects done during my university career, plus some side projects.

+I am currently working at Delft Center for Systems and Control (DCSC), TU Delft.

+I studied at:
+- University of Trento
+- Politecnico di Torino

-At the moment, most of my projects are under the shared profile @gbattocletti-riccardoUrb (https://github.com/gbattocletti-riccardoUrb).
+You can find some of my projects under the shared profile @gbattocletti-riccardoUrb (https://github.com/gbattocletti-riccardoUrb).

 Have fun and take care,